|Notice any likeness? That's me to the left, and Thopeutica whitteni to the right.|

 In the last 10 days I’ve been told that two beetles have been named after me, something I find very flattering.
 They join a rather bizarre eponymous bestiary of Whitten curiosities.
 The formal descriptions of these two species have not yet been published so I can’t say too much, but suffice it to say that one is a blind, long-legged cave-restricted beetle, and the other is a dung beetle.
 But before you scoff too loudly, remember that in Ancient Egypt the dung beetles or scarabs were objects of worship, capable of rolling the sun across the sky the same way they roll balls of dung for their larvae to eat.

-The naming process for animals is very organized and has to be done according to the International Code of Zoological Nomenclature .
+Animals named after both my wife and me have been given the plural Latinized epithet whittenorum and include a rather pretty goby fish we discovered near the famous Gitgit waterfall in Bali, and a gecko we discovered while living in the forest on Siberut.
+Luckily the goby is in the genus Lentipes, not from the related Stupidogobius.
+The male does, however, have rather peculiar, bilobed, auxiliary genitals.
+The naming process for animals is very organized and has to be done according to the International Code of Zoological Nomenclature.
 Species can recall an individual but the Code’s ethics annex requires that these not be offensive according to the author’s best knowledge or reasonable belief.
 The man who started it all, the Swede Carl Linné (better known by his Latinized name Linnaeus) (1707-1778), started his work many years before the Code and he coined quite a number of risqué names based on sensitive parts of the human anatomy.